Save and make money while studying abroad

 2. Dine in and save

 Pinterest is a popular source of inspiration for discovering new cuisines and helping you step outside your comfort zone.
-Some students opt to go vegetarian or vegan while studying abroad to boost their health and save money they would otherwise spend on meat and/or animal products.
+Some students opt to go vegetarian or vegan while studying abroad to boost their health and save the money they would otherwise spend on meat and/or animal products.

 3. Find the free gems